 There’s a lot of bad press about cops lately.
 Have you noticed?
 Who am I kidding: of course you have.
 It’s impossible to miss… unfortunately.
 There are countless articles that call the police power-hungry, over-militarized, trigger-happy, insensitive, and that’s just the tip of the iceberg.

-Sure, maybe they’re a little rough around the edges.
-Maybe they’re a little stubborn and hard headed, and occasionally they crack jokes at inappropriate times (cop humor, am I right?), but they definitely aren’t monsters.
-The accusations brought against them would be almost laughable if they weren’t so dangerous.
+Sure, maybe they’re a little rough around the edges sometimes.
+Maybe they’re a little stubborn and hard headed, and occasionally they crack jokes at inappropriate times (cop humor, am I right?), but they definitely aren’t the monsters they’re being made out to be.

-With that being said, I’d like you to consider something.
+With all that being said, I’d like you to consider something.

 Your husband isn’t the first man to have his motives questioned.
 He’s not the first to be misrepresented and slandered.
 He’s certainly not the first to be treated unfairly.
 Christ felt all those things.
 He was perfect and innocent, yet called a liar, a blasphemer, and worse.
 He stood in the line of fire for us, even the ones who ended up taking his life.
 They didn’t appreciate it at the time, either.